exvertus/reaper-projects/README.md

       * Media
         * Import
           * Check *Copy imported media to project media directory*
   1. Set environment variables:
     1. `REAPER_REPO_PATH` root path of this repo's local checkout
     1. `REAPER_INSTALL_PATH` path to reaper.exe, reaper.ini, etc after using *portable* install (this repo is un-tested on normal install)
-    1. Make sure the paths are on the same drive, or `mklink /h` will fail
-  1. Open Reaper and set to following configuration settings:
-    1. `General/Paths >`
-      1. `Default path to save new projects=%REAPER_REPO_PATH%\git\reaper-projects\projects`
-      1. `Default recording path, when project is unsaved and no recording path is configured=%REAPER_REPO_PATH%\git\reaper-projects\projects\new`
   1. Run `python sync_config.py reaperFiles.json` to sync config files via hardlinks.
     * TODO: Add sync_config call to an on_save hook in Reaper.